-All of Commonwealth Games England’s core business systems store and process data within the European Economic Area (EEA).
+All of Commonwealth Games England’s core business systems store and process data within the UK.
 Information shared with Commonwealth Games Organising Bodies may require international transfers, depending upon the location of the Games, which is entirely beyond our control.
 Such data transfers will only be made with your express consent.

 Technologies such as cookies, beacons, tags and scripts are used by us and our affiliates, or analytics or service providers.
 These technologies are used in analysing trends, administering the sites, tracking users’ movements around the sites and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.